-Our law firm represents those with disabilities who have been discriminated against in the workplace.
-Call us today for a free consultation if:
+Our law firm represents those with disabilities who have been discriminated against.
+Call us today for a free consultation if any of the following applies to you:

 - You were discriminated against through hiring or firing